 A quick glance makes it obvious that screen size is one of the key differences between the Mirror and Tonal smart home gyms.

 If you're looking for a Tonal gym alternative with a larger screen, Mirror has the edge.
-Its 40-inch 1080 pixel display is quite a bit bigger compared to Tonal's 24-inch 1080 pixel display.
+Its 40-inch 1080 pixel display is quite a bit bigger than Tonal's 24-inch 1080 pixel display.
 However, Tonal has a touchscreen display while Mirror does not.

-Both workout mirrors have a five-megapixel camera.
+Both workout mirrors have a 5MP camera.
 The Mirror's screen is 70 percent reflective so that you can see yourself working out alongside your chosen trainer.
 Tonal's screen is not a mirror.

 However, Tonal comes with a digital weight system with 200 pounds of resistance and adjustable arms for customized workouts.
 Mirror doesn't come with extra equipment.